Warhorst/pacman/README.md

 (This is a WIP list of things to implement.
 Will be updated frequently)

 ### Pacman
-- "waka waka" animation + sound when eating dots (very important)
+- sound when eating dots

 ### Ghosts
 - adapt Blinkys speed based on remaining dots